fpgasystems/hacc/docs/infrastructure.md

 On the server side, the CPU NICs are [ConnectX-5](https://www.nvidia.com/en-us/networking/ethernet/connectx-5/) adaptors.
 As shown in the first figure, only one of Mellanox’s cards interface is connected to the corresponding leaf switch (see [Known limitation](#known-limitations)), whereas both QSFP28 FPGA connectors are directly attached.

-### Remote management network
+### Management network
-In addition to the data or high-speed
+We refer to the management network as the infrastructure allowing our IT administrators to manage, deploy, update and monitor our cluster **remotely.**

 ### Access network
 In addition to the data or high-speed